riceissa/breathing/index.md

 THIS IS A DRAFT.
 THIS IS NOT PERSONALIZED MEDICAL ADVICE.
 USE AT YOUR OWN RISK.
 See the section [Safety] below for more details.
 (At the same time, I _am_ interested in improving this document, so if you think I am recommending something unsafe or I am making some other sort of error, I'd like to know about it.
 Email me at <riceissa@gmail.com>.)

 As for disclosures, I have nothing to disclose: I am not selling anything.
 This document is freely available.
 I am not affiliated with any of the products or services I recommend in this document.
 I don't use affiliate links.

+also, while i've made significant progress on overcoming shortness of breath, as of this writing i _still experience it daily_. so i think there's still insights i need to discover. but i think i am on the right track in a way that i was _not_ before mid-2023, so i think at this point it makes sense to start writing things up and collecting it all in one place, so that as i keep learning i can edit this document.

 # Why this document?